 Hanging out in Silicon Valley and in need of a mental break?
 We highly suggest visiting the Elizabeth F. Gamble Garden.
 This historic property is a precious and uncommon resource for everyone, with a rich legacy, a commitment to education, and year-round beauty.
 This stunning venue features a rose garden, a cutting garden, a formal herb garden, a demonstration bed, a wisteria garden, and an allée.
 In addition, Gamble Gardens hosts numerous fun events throughout the year that are perfect for the entire family.
 Children can see the magic of growing plants, and would-be gardeners will learn from Master Gardeners and a horticultural reference library.
 To top it all off, Gamble Garden is FREE and open to the public every day during daylight hours.

 Back in 1922, the city of San Mateo purchased the Kohl Mansion property and transformed this 16.3-acre property into the city’s signature park, Central Park.
 The Japanese Tea Garden is located inside Central Park and it’s one of the finest gardens in California.
 Designed by a landscape architect, Nagao Sakurai of the Imperial Palace of Tokyo, the garden features a granite pagoda, tea house, koi pond, and bamboo grove.
-It is open to the public Monday - Friday from 10:00 AM - 4:00 PM and Saturday & Sunday from 11:00 AM - 4:00 PM.
+It is open to the public Monday through Friday from 10:00 AM to 4:00 PM and Saturday & Sunday from 11:00 AM to 4:00 PM.

 The Koi feedings are also very popular, and they’re done during public viewing hours, Monday – Friday at 11:00 AM and 3:00 PM, but only during spring and summer months (April – October).
 The Japanese Tea Garden is beautiful throughout the year, but we suggest visiting in early spring when the cherry blossoms are in full bloom!